FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 </fixr:repository>
 ```

-The following sections explain the different attributes iin detail and show how they can be used to generate encoding-specific schemas.
+The following sections explain the different elements in detail and show how they can be used to generate encoding-specific schemas.

-### Attributes applicable to all encodings
+### Elements applicable to all encodings

-Note that the example uses an external schema (not shown here) with the namespace "orchEncoding", containing attributes `fieldIdentifier` and `codeValue`, applicable to multiple encodings.
-The purpose of the first attribute is to identify the field attribute in the metadata that contains the value used for the wire format of fields ("none" means that field identification metadata is not part of the wire format).
-There must be an external schema that defines these attribute and their values, for example:
+Note that the example uses an external schema (not shown here) with the namespace "orchEncoding", containing elements `fieldIdentifier` and `codeValue`, applicable to multiple encodings.
+The purpose of the first element is to identify the field attribute in the metadata that contains the value used for the wire format of fields ("none" means that field identification metadata is not part of the wire format).
+The purpose of the second element is to identify whether the value or the name of a code should be used.
+For example, the FIX field Side(54) has values "1" and "2" with names "Buy" and "Sell".

+There must be an external schema that defines these elements and their values, for example:

 ```xml
 <!-- Defines how fields are identified in the wire format  -->